-June is Pride Month, and we’re celebrating by lifting up the stories of LGBTQ+ history-makers.
-These conversations are all about firsts: first gay marriage in the US, first kisses, and first loves.
+June is Pride Month, and we’re celebrating by sharing stories from LGBTQ+ people finding peace and acceptance with themselves, their families, and the people they love — and sometimes, making history in the process.
+These conversations are all about finding love, your people, and your place in the world.
 Dive into memorable and touching stories from our LGBTQ+ community.

 A collection of stories from trans women of color, who have often been the first to stand up for equality, and the last to be recognized for their contributions.